Rosalynn Carter: A life in photos

 Former first lady

-, who died Sunday at the age of 96, is being remembered for her devotion to her family and the nation.
+, who died Sunday at the age of 96, is being remembered for her devotion to her family, the nation, and humanitarian work around the world.
 She is survived by her husband of 77 years, former President Jimmy Carter, who is 99.
 Rosalynn Carter

 The Carter Center said she died "peacefully, with family by her side," at her home in Plains, Georgia.
 She had been